CPEN321APKGenerators/CPEN321Project/documentation/Journal-part2.md

 a description of any technical extra part of your project you are particularly proud of.
 TODO: Everyone should write one thing we are proud of!!

-One of our proudest technical achievements is our secure-by-design encryption system, which integrates several layers of protection:
+We’re especially proud of our end-to-end encrypted journaling system and secure access control, both of which required close coordination between the frontend, backend, and database layers:

 - AES Encryption of Journal Entries
-Implemented via the crypto_functions.ts module, all journal data is encrypted before being stored in MongoDB.
-We verified this with test cases that confirm the database only stores encrypted content, and that decryption only occurs server-side for authenticated users.
+Each journal entry is encrypted before being stored in MongoDB.
+We implemented AES-based encryption and ensured that no plain text is saved.
+Entries are decrypted only after successful user authentication.
+This protects sensitive mental health data even if the database were compromised.

-- Google-based Token Authentication
-All sensitive operations (create/edit/delete journals, fetch profile, etc.) require a valid Google token.
-These are validated on the backend (authentication_functions.ts), ensuring access control without needing to manage passwords.
+- Strict Google-Based Auth Enforcement
+All data operations require Google token validation.
+This adds a strong layer of access control, letting users manage their data securely without traditional password-based login.

 - FCM Token Encryption
 Users' FCM tokens (for notifications) are encrypted using a server-stored secret before saving to the database.
 This protects against misuse of tokens and safeguards users from spam notification attacks.

+While we acknowledge the limitation in our salt design (use of a static serverSecret), we’ve laid a strong foundation for integrating per-user dynamic salts or key derivation enhancements in future work.

 #### 9. Limitations of Our Project